The Aggregation Problem

 An important finding: switching the optimizer from AdamW to L-BFGS substantially improved mean and last-token probe performance, narrowing the gap with attention probes.
 Some of the advantage attributed to the attention architecture may have been compensating for suboptimal optimization of simpler baselines.The optimizer finding is a useful cautionary note.
 In probing research, it is easy to attribute performance differences to the probe architecture when they actually stem from training details like optimizer choice, learning rate, or regularization strength.
 The probe is simple enough that these details matter.

-The honest summary: attention probes are not uniformly better than simpler alternatives.
-Their advantage is dataset-dependent, strongest when the relevant signal is localized to specific positions in the sequence and weakest when the signal is diffuse or concentrated at the last token.
+Attention probes are not uniformly better than simpler alternatives.
+Their advantage is dataset-dependent: strongest when useful signal is localized at variable positions, and weakest when it is diffuse or already concentrated at the final token.

 Reading the Probe's Attention

-Shabalin and Belrose (2025) observed this on the Bias in Bios dataset (classifying professions from biographies): the attention probe's weights concentrated on tokens related to gender-associated terminology.
-The probe learned to focus on exactly the tokens that carry the demographic signal [4]Attention Probes
+Shabalin and Belrose (2025) observed this on the Bias in Bios dataset: weights concentrated on gender-associated terms while the probe classified professions from biographies [4]Attention Probes

 Shabalin, S., Belrose, N.

-McKenzie et al. (2025) used a similar attention-based aggregation strategy for detecting high-stakes interactions in deployed models [5]Detecting High-Stakes Interactions with Activation Probes
+McKenzie et al. (2025) used a similar aggregation strategy for detecting high-stakes interactions, reporting an area under the receiver operating characteristic curve (AUROC) above 0.95 at far lower inference cost than a separate LLM monitor [5]Detecting High-Stakes Interactions with Activation Probes

 McKenzie, A., Pawar, U., Blandfort, P., et al.